To Split or Not to Split: The Impact of Disparate Treatment in Classification: Splitting in Practice

-In this section, we consider a more practical scenario in which the data scientist only has access to finitely many samples.
-She/he solves an empirical risk optimization and obtains an optimal group-blind classifier or a set of optimal split classifiers.
+Consider the following scenario.
+A data scientist has access to finitely many samples and she/he solves an empirical risk optimization in order to obtain an optimal group-blind classifier or a set of optimal split classifiers.
 When these classifiers are deployed on new fresh samples, a natural question is whether the optimal split classifiers still outperform the group-blind classifier.
-The following definition quantifies the effect of splitting classifiers within this finite sample regime.
+We introduce the sample-limited-splitting which quantifies the effect of splitting classifiers within this finite sample regime.